Click for Printable Version

 $60,000 to the Patient Care Trust

-$15,000 to the CMS fund pool
+$25,000 to the CMS fund pool

-$65,000 to the Patient Care Trust
+$115,000 to the Patient Care Trust

 6) Members are encouraged to make additional optional funding provisions for standby expenses and to make directed donations to the CMS pool.

-7) Any member not already residing in the greater Phoenix, Arizona area, and who is diagnosed as being terminally ill with a prognosis of 90 days or less, and who relocates to a residence or terminal care facility in the greater Phoenix, Arizona area, will be entitled to a one time $5,000 expense relocation reimbursement, from the CMS fund pool, payable to the member or the member's legal representative.
+7) Any member not already residing in the greater Phoenix, Arizona area, and who is diagnosed as being terminally ill with a prognosis of 90 days or less, and who relocates to a residence or terminal care facility in the greater Phoenix, Arizona area, will be entitled to a one time $10,000 expense relocation reimbursement, from the CMS fund pool, payable to the member or the member’s legal representative.
 A different geographical location may be chosen by the Board at any time for the purposes of this relocation reimbursement.

-8) All new members are subject to a waiting period of 180 days before CMS benefits starting from the date signup arrangements are completed.
+8) All new members are subject to a waiting period of 180 days before CMS benefits begin, starting from the date signup arrangements are completed.
 New members are encouraged to make temporary Standby and Transport financial arrangements of at least $40,000 during this 180-day waiting period.

 9) If a member is declared terminal within the 7-day standby period or dies during an elective standby, it will automatically be converted to a standard standby.